The grounding for Continuum: A generic framework: introducing a new primitive type corresponding to the Continuum

 \subsection{Adjacency as a primitive relation}

-In order to abstract from the Euclidean interpretation of $c_0$ as the unit cube, and its parts as small cubes, let the adjacency relation $Adj_d$ be considered as a graph where the edges correspond to adjacency.
-We are going to extend the adjacency relation to all objects of the same length, i.e. objects in $C_k$ for arbitrary $k$.
+We are going to extend the adjacency relation $Adj_d$ to all objects of the same length, i.e. to the objects in $C_k$ for arbitrary natural number $k$.
+This very extended relation corresponds to the $graph_k$ from the examples in Section \ref{examples}.